resulcann/Who-Am-I-/README.md

 - 👋 Hi, I’m Resul Can
 - 👀 I’m interested in developing games,
-- 🌱 I’m currently working at MagicLab Game Technologies as a intern level.
+- 🌱 I’m currently working at MagicLab Game Technologies as intern level.
-- 📫 How to reach me resul3734@gmail.com
+- 📫 You can reach me from resul3734@gmail.com

 <!---
 calzoness/calzoness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.